esm-tools/esm_tools/docs/esm_runscripts.rst

 You may also select to install esm_tools in `editable mode`, in which case they will be installed in a folder ``src/esm_tools/`` in the root of your experiment.
-Any changes made to code in that folder **will** influence how ESM-Tools behave.
+Any changes made to the code in that folder **will** influence how ESM-Tools behave.
 To create a virtual environment with ESM-Tools installed in `editable` mode use: